Anto2Anto/Eufoury/README.md

 In the case user has to change the band, one can just type new values of borders again, and press the button.
 Third and forth plots will be overwritten.

-5. Finally the processed file can be written in *.wav file format by using File->Save.
+5. Finally the processed file can be written in WAV file format by using File->Save.

 ----------------------------------------------------------------------------------------------------------------------------------------------

 BENEFITS & DRAWBACKS OF THE APPICATION:

-+ The simpliest user-friendly interface															- Only one frequency band can be chosen
++ The simpliest user-friendly interface

-+ Doesn't require resources (space, memory) to be launched					- Only *.wav format can be used in the app.
++ Doesn't require resources (space, memory) to be launched

-+ Open-sourced																											- Crashes in case of large files (more then 3 min).
-Not optimized yet.
++ Open-sourced

 + Might be used quickly, when there's no time to install bigger applications or programs

 + Informative

+- Only one frequency band can be chosen

+- Only WAV format can be used in the app

+- Crashes in case of large files (more then 3 min).
+Not optimized yet